Here’s why and when 9 to 5 became 9 to 6:

 The premise is that your average career worker will clock in at 9 in the morning and clock out at 5 in the evening, every weekday.

-This represents an 8-hour shift, and if you work 8 hours for 5 separate days in a week, you end up with a 40-hour work week.
+This represents an 8-hour shift, and if you work 8 hours for 5 separate days in a week, you end up with a 40-hour work week, excluding an hour lunch.

 This is considered the standard for full-time employment, and it was largely established by Henry Ford in the early 1900s.